ViscousTests/website/content/docs/climbing/safety-checklist.md

 injuries/death.

 Before writing the checklist, I wanted to get an idea of what mistakes most commonly cause injuries when climbing.
-According to [The edidemiology of mountaineering and rock climbing accidents](https://doi.org/10.1580/0953-9859-1.4.235), in Grand Teton National Park from 1981 to 1986 these were:
+According to [The epidemiology of mountaineering and rock climbing accidents](https://doi.org/10.1580/0953-9859-1.4.235), in Grand Teton National Park from 1981 to 1986 these were: